 You know that roofers install vents on residential roofs, but what about your commercial flat roof?
 How much ventilation does a flat roof need?
 The answer depends on the type of roof you have: a cold roof or hot roof.

 Any type of roof, from TPO to EPDM, can be either hot or cold.
 It depends on where the insulation is installed.
-Hot roofs have the roof deck, then insulation, then the roofing material.
+Starting from the bottom, hot roofs have the roof deck, then insulation, then the roofing material.
 Cold roofs have insulation beneath the roof deck, which is beneath the roofing material.

 Why Do Some Flat Roofs Need to be Vented?